ci4rail/wokwi-hdc2010-chip/docs/README.md

   }
 ```

-Then, add the chip to your circuit by adding a `chip-inverter` item to the `parts` section of diagram.json:
+Then, add the chip to your circuit by adding a `chip-hdc2010` item to the `parts` section of diagram.json:

 ```json
   "parts": {